hmrc/hmrc-email-renderer/README.md

 [https://github.com/hmrc/app-config-base/blob/master/hmrc-email-renderer.conf](https://github.com/hmrc/app-config-base/blob/master/hmrc-email-renderer.conf)

-key should be an english tempalteId and value should be welsh templateId
+key should be an english templateId and value should be welsh templateId

 We make a call to preferences service to see whether language is set to *English* or *Welsh*, if *Welsh* we return welsh template otherwise english.